suyashcjoshi/SimpleJavaInfluxDB/README.md

 1. InfluxDB Cloud Serverless Account : You can create one for free from [here](https://cloud2.influxdata.com/signup).
 2. Maven and JDK 17 or newer on your local machine.
 3. Clone this GitHub repository and open the `HelloInfluxDB.java` file and update the configurations for **HOST_URL**, **DATABASE** and **API_TOKEN** that can be found in your InfluxDB Cloud webportal.
-Make sure not to share the API_TOKEN in production or on GitHub, try to keep it for local use only.
+It is recommened to store the API_TOKEN securely and not hard code for security reasons.
 4. Build the project by running ```mvn clean package```
 5. Run the appliocation by typing ```java --add-opens=java.base/java.nio=org.apache.arrow.memory.core,ALL-UNNAMED -jar target/{name of your jar file}.jar```